 Houses may choose to fast together on certain days and give that portion of the food budget to a local charity.
 Some have intentionally used the food budget to invite neighbors and friends to the table, or to serve at a local food program for the homeless.

-As a part of the cost of the program, all participants are given monthly passes for the public transportation system known as the MBTA—or “T” for short.
+Transportation: As a part of the cost of the program, all participants are given monthly passes for the public transportation system known as the MBTA—or “T” for short.
 These T-passes cover all transportation needs within a broad area of greater Boston and include subway, busses and water taxis—helping students get to internships and courses in the city.
 Except in extraordinary situations, students are prohibited from having personal cars.
-Regular van transportation to the main Gordon campus in Wenham, MA (20-minute drive) is coordinated for students whose schedules may require them to take a course there.
+Van transportation to the main Gordon campus in Wenham, MA (20-minute drive) may be coordinated for students whose schedules may require them to take a course there.

 Personal Care: The cost of the program also includes a membership to a local gym or YMCA facility.
 In addition, students in the program have access to the physical and mental health systems of the main campus for medical evaluation, counseling or other health issues.
 Transportation to the main campus will be arranged if needed.